Brinda777/music-app-mobile/README.md

 - Add **multi-language support** for a broader user base.
 - Improve **AI model accuracy** using deep learning techniques.

-## **🙌 Contributions**
-Contributions are welcome!
-Feel free to fork the repo and submit pull requests.

 💙 **Happy Listening!** 🎶